austriker27/davidalindahl__3.0/content/collections/projects/fullstack-academy.md

 featured: true
 side_project: false
 updated_by: 59e67be5-435b-45c1-a7e6-1d9a02873b6e
-updated_at: 1665704414
+updated_at: 1665768524
-description: 'As part of Zaengle Corp, built new website for a leading coding school.'
+description: 'As part of Zaengle Corp, built new website for a leading coding school'
 employer: a5f01f6e-c2fe-4b46-b224-165adfa6154a
 ---